 If there’s anything search engines love, it’s fresh and unique entries.
 Think about it.
 When was the last time you changed your website content?
 Probably never.
 That’s why it is crucial to maintain a steady flow of entries every week.
 Depending on the search query, search engines will pull sites most helpful to users.
 They’re looking for businesses ready to assist which is why content-rich websites tend to rank higher.
 If your website hasn’t been updated in over one year, chances are, someone else’s business will rank higher than yours.

 But don’t just blog for SEO purposes.
 Instead, create a blog to build relationships with your potential and legacy readers.
 Become the expert in your niche while giving Google a new entry to index.

 Some people will question this form of SEO practice, and if done wrong, it could hurt you.
 Many experts agree that link schemes can be a risky business as Google can slap you on the wrist for doing it.
 But this doesn’t mean you can’t create relationships with other blogs and companies by incorporating backlinks.

 Of course, you can still benefit from backlinking, but be sure to keep some things in mind.
-If you paid for a link, ensure they add a no follow link.
-Otherwise, this can hurt your SEO ranking.
-The next step is to work with reputable websites that fit according to your niche.
-When your link appears to websites that have nothing to do with your business, Google begins to question it.
+If you paid for a link, ensure they add a nofollow link.
+Otherwise, this can hurt your SEO ranking – Las Vegas SEO Services.
+The next step is to work with reputable websites that fit your niche.
+When your link appears on websites that have nothing to do with your business, Google begins to question it.